Tell us about your career journey so far, and why you set up Peek & Poke?

 I’m embarrassed to admit that it took me the best part of a decade to learn this expensive/painful lesson properly.
 But here goes…

 If you’re running a business you’re actually running two businesses.
 There’s the one that does the thing you do – making games, building widgets, providing services or whatever.
 And then there’s the other one that markets and sells the first.
 Both of these businesses are as important as each other, and both need equal amounts of effort and attention.
-Sadly, most small businesses (game developers especially so), just concentrate on the first one because they don’t know, or believe in, the importance of the second.
+Sadly, a lot of small businesses just concentrate on the first one because they don’t know, or believe in, the importance of the second.

 Tell us about you?
 What keeps you busy when you’re not making games and running a business?
 Is there even time for anything else?

-I first discovered bouldering about four years ago after a lifetime of doing no exercise at all.
+I first discovered bouldering in 2015 after a lifetime of doing no exercise at all.
 Slowly, and much to my surprise as I’m still scared of heights, I have realised; I am a climber.
 I progressed from bouldering to indoor top-roping, then lead-climbing, and finally ended up joining the Peak Climbing Club and got into trad-climbing too.
 I love all of it.

-When I’m not climbing, or when I’ve just finished climbing, I also enjoy sampling the delights of Sheffield’s real ale scene.
-How do I fit that all in?
-Well, lucky for me, many of Sheffield’s best real-ale pubs, the Peek & Poke offices, and The Climbing Works are all located within a one mile radius of my house, so I’m never far away from all the most important things in my life.
-What’s that you say?
-No, YOU live in a bubble!
+When I’m not climbing, or when I’ve just finished climbing, I also enjoy sampling the delights of Sheffield’s craft beer scene.
+Many of Sheffield’s best real-ale pubs, the Peek & Poke offices, and The Climbing Works are all located a couple of miles from my house, so I’m never far away from all the most important things in my life.

 What is your current / all-time favourite game?

 I’ve always been a big Nintendo fan and loved all the Mario games.
-I really enjoyed Mario Odyssey recently and also it’s been great to introduce that world to both my kids too.
+I enjoyed Mario Odyssey a few years ago and also it’s been great introducing that world to both my kids too.
 I’d say the game that sticks in my mind as my all-time favourite though was probably Rare’s Blast Corps on the N64.
 It was a mad combination of driving game, beat-em-up and puzzle solving all mashed together.
 I wish they’d make a follow up on modern console.
 That’d be awesome!

 Lastly and most importantly, what is your zombie apocalypse plan?